amaddio/git-workshop/readme.md

 ![](https://unsplash.com/photos/Du41jIaI5Ww)

-Recommendations:
-- keep branches as little as possible (feature)
-- do let branches diverge as little as possible (merge often)

 What happens internally when you create a new branch:
  - creates reference named as the branch
  - updates HEAD (reference) to point to this reference